-How much time do you have to spend testing?
+How much time do you have to spend testing games?

-Unlike some of the other jobs mentioned here on Work From Home Watchdog, video game tester jobs require a substantial time input.
+Unlike some of the other jobs mentioned here on Work From Home Watchdog, video game tester jobs generally require a greater time investment.
 However, the financial and pleasure rewards can make it very worthwhile.

-What can you expect to earn as a video games tester?
+How much can you expect to earn as a games tester?